-- While that’s in the grill, let’s get the sauce ready
+- While that’s on the grill, let’s get the sauce ready

 - Boil demi-glace in water as per the packet instructions.
-The concentrate levels may vary.
+The concentration levels may vary.
 So be careful.

-- After the sauce boils, keep it in simmer to thicken.
+- After the sauce boils, keep it at a simmer to thicken.

 - Now in a cast iron or steel pan, add butter or oil and heat it up.